Hazard map

 1. Spatial planning

-2. risk reduction measures
+2. Risk reduction measures

-3. Instrument in emergency planning
+3. Instrument for emergency planning

-4. Raising awareness among the public
+4. Raising public awareness

 Contact persons